Malevolent Spirits: Mononogatari: Manga

 Written and illustrated by Onigunsou, Malevolent Spirits: Mononogatari was first serialized in Shueisha's seinen manga magazine Miracle Jump from April 15, 2014, until the magazine's last issue, released on December 15, 2015.
 The series was transferred to Ultra Jump, where it continued from January 19, 2016, to June 19, 2023.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on March 19, 2015.
-As of August 18, 2023, sixteen volumes have been released.
+The sixteen and final volume was released on August 18, 2023.

 The manga is licensed in North America by Seven Seas Entertainment.